ziaconsulting/alfresco-bulk-export/README.md

 When the export is ended you will see in browser a message _"Process finished Successfully"_.
 Once this message is printed, look-up your content in the Alfresco Server in the {base} directory.

 The exporter will write progress to the Alfresco Log file as well as any issues it may have.
 Issues will also be reported on the web interface.

-# Installation Steps #
-The following steps describe how to download and install the Alfresco Bulk Filesystem Import Tool:

-  1. Download the latest AMP file containing the tool from [Release](https://github.com/gsdenys/alfresco-bulk-export/releases)
-  2. Shutdown your Alfresco instance
-  3. Make a backup of the original alfresco.war file.
-On Tomcat, this is located in ${ALFRESCO\_HOME}/tomcat/webapps
-  4. Use the Alfresco [Module Management Tool](http://wiki.alfresco.com/wiki/Module_Management_Tool) to install the AMP file obtained in step 1
-  5. Restart Alfresco, watching the log carefully for errors

 # Logging #
 The plugin uses the standard alfresco log4j mechanism, the following modules are configured in the amp to the following values: